-18 Possible impact of amendments, and new standards and interpretations issued but not yet effective for the year ended 31 December 2021
+19 Possible impact of amendments, and new standards and interpretations issued but not yet effective for the year ended 31 December 2022

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, and new standards which are not yet effective for the year ended 31 December 2021 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments, and a new standard which are not yet effective for the year ended 31 December 2022 and which have not been adopted in these financial statements.

-The Company is assessing the impact of these amendments, and new standards in the period of initial application.
-So far it has concluded that their adoption is unlikely to have a significant impact on the Company's results of operations and financial position.
+The Company is assessing what the impact of these developments is expected to be in the period of initial application.
+So far it has concluded that their adoption will not have a significant impact on the Company's financial statements.